Cfomodz/OpenTriviaNight/README.md

 The goal of the game is to answer trivia questions correctly before the other players.
 Questions have a points value associated, which are awarded to the player who first buzzes in with the correct answer.

 One player designates themselves the Host, and creates the game.
-When a game is created, a 4 character Game ID is generated.
+When a game is created, a 4-character Game ID is generated.
 Other players in the group can use this Game ID to join.

 Once the Host starts the game, new contestants will no longer be able to join.
 Players already in the game can rejoin by using the same name, in case they get disconnected.